lnis-uofu/SOFA/README.md

 * Note:
   - Please **ONLY** place folders under this directory.
     README should be the **ONLY** file under this directory
-  - Each EDA tool should have **independent** workspace in separated directories
+  - Each EDA tool should have **independent** workspace in separated directories.